leonardgst/Time_Series_project/README.md

 The first phase of our project will entail a thorough exploratory analysis of the two variables in question.
 Moving into the second phase, we will strive to model these variables using time series and machine learning methodologies.
 At this juncture, we will leverage temperature variable predictions to evaluate their efficacy in early predictions of surface water evaporation.
 While we retain the option to incorporate other environmental variables, it is imperative to note that predictions pertaining to these variables will be observational, with the sole aim of understanding their impact on surface water evaporation.

-The overarching objective remains the development of a robust tool capable of monitoring surface water evaporation, holding promising prospects for prevention and support in agricultural practices.
+The overarching objective remains the development of a robust tool capable of monitoring surface water evaporation, holding promising prospects for prevention and support in agricultural practices.